 You had to stop taking Spanish classes because they were conflicting with your surfing/paddlboarding/hiking/ziplining.

-You’ve worn a swimsuit and cover-up to pick up a child from school.
+You’ve worn a swimsuit to a parent-teacher conference.

-You say “¿Tienes wifi?” as often as “Buenos Dias.”
+You say “¿Tienen wifi?” as often as “Buenos Dias.”

 You can’t remember the last time you ate in a restaurant with air conditioning.

-You can calmly wait for wayward oxen and wild dogs in the road, but you loose your mind when you’re stuck behind a wayward tourist that misses their turn at crossing a one-way bridge.
+You can calmly wait for wayward oxen and wild dogs in the road, but you loose your mind when you’re stuck behind a wayward tourist that sat out their turn at crossing a one-way bridge.